ragingrooster/ragingrooster.github.io/_drafts/Adload2.md

 ```

 ##### AV Detection
-Here is where I want to show you a cool trick that I learned from Chapter 3: Malware Classification of the Malware Analyst's Cookbook and DVD.
+Here is where I want to show you a cool trick that I learned from Chapter 3 of the Malware Analyst's Cookbook and DVD [2].

-First, I updated my ClamAV signatures (important step).
+###### First, I updated my ClamAV signatures (important step).
 Then, I unpacked them using sigtool.
 ```
 $ sigtool -u main.cvd

 $ sigtool -u daily.cvd
 ```

-Next, I scanned the suspicious file again with clamscan to get the signature name...
+###### Next, I scanned the suspicious file again with clamscan to get the signature name...
 ```Get-Content
 $ clamscan ~/Desktop/CAC4DD3330C6
 CAC4DD3330C6: Osx.Trojan.Generic-6776032-0 FOUND